nginxinc/nginx-gateway-fabric/docs/gateway-api-compatibility.md

 ### Gateway

+> Support Levels:
+> - Core: Supported.
+> - Extended: Not supported.
-> Status: Partially supported.
+> - Implementation-specific: Not supported.

 NGINX Kubernetes Gateway supports only a single Gateway resource.
 The Gateway resource must reference NGINX Kubernetes Gateway's corresponding GatewayClass.
 See [static-mode](./cli-help.md#static-mode) command for more info.

 Fields: